Stabilator: Airliners

-Most modern airliners do not have a stabilator.
-Instead they have an adjustable horizontal stabilizer, and a separate elevator control.
+Most modern airliners use an adjustable horizontal stabilizer and a separate elevator control, rather than a stabilator.
 The movable horizontal stabilizer is adjusted to keep the pitch axis in trim during flight as the speed changes, or as fuel is burned and the center of gravity moves.
 These adjustments are commanded by the autopilot when it is engaged, or by the human pilot if the plane is being flown manually.
-Adjustable stabilizers are not the same as stabilators: a stabilator is controlled by the pilot's control yoke (or stick), whereas an adjustable stabilizer is controlled by the trim system.
+Adjustable stabilizers are not the same as stabilators: a stabilator is controlled by the pilot's control yoke or stick, whereas an adjustable stabilizer is controlled by the trim system.

 In the Boeing 737, the adjustable stabilizer trim system is powered by an electrically operated jackscrew.

-One example of an airliner with a genuine stabilator used for flight control is the Lockheed L-1011.
+One example of an airliner with a true stabilator used for flight control is the Lockheed L-1011.